 I have never studied at the Open University, but I would like to.
 What should I do?

-The Aalto University Open University is open to anyone regardless of age and educational background.
-You should start by thinking about your goals: are you planning to take individual courses or complete a study module ?
+Aalto University Open University is open to anyone regardless of age or educational background.
+You should start by thinking about your goals: are you planning to take individual courses or complete a study module?

-When you decide to start studying at the Aalto University Open University, you should:
+When you decide to start studying at the Open University, you should:

-- familiarise yourself with the course selection and the prerequisites
+- familiarize yourself with the course selection and the prerequisites

 - register as a user of the Aimo course registration service